wiby

 from 1540 Apianus; astronomy; cartography; instruments Nico Baaijens 22–24 Guus Craenen: “Albert Nestler: Innovation and Quality” Simon van der Salm 25–40 Collecting … gauge marks

-Table of contents for MIR: Announcements and Information for Slide Rule Collectors.
+Table of contents for MIR: Announcements and Information for collectors and researchers of historical calculating instruments.

 THE GREEK, INDIAN, & CHINESE ELEMENTS -- SEVEN ELEMENT THEORY